jdoleary/Spellmasons/readme.md

 First player to have their "heart" destroyed loses Player's summons have no loyalty!
 They just attack in the direction they are moving, which makes turning them potentially make them a problem for the other player

+## Cards, Modifiers and Effects

+Cards use a common api to allow for them to compose with each other.
+Some cards add modifiers and modifiers add events.
+Events are functions that are triggered when certain events occur.

+See Cards.ts, Modifiers.ts, and Events.ts for more information

 ## Spells

 - Summon